Rudy Lai

 Summary

-• CSX has progressively adopted AI technologies since 2016, starting with IoT-enabled machine learning to analyze train delays and evolving towards advanced AI solutions integrated into operations by 2025.
+• CSX has progressively integrated AI from 2016, beginning with IoT-enabled machine learning for train delay analysis and evolving into advanced AI-powered solutions by 2026, including AI assistants and real-time operations platforms.

 VIBE METER